-Create a role and assign labels assign-role
+Create a role and assign labels

 IMPORTANT

-Roles are a set of users that share the same permissions, labels and sandboxes within your organization.
-Each user belonging to a Role is entitled with the Adobe apps and services contained in the product.
+Roles are a set of users that share the same permissions, labels, and sandboxes within your organization.
+Each user belonging to a Role is entitled to the Adobe apps and services contained in the product.
+You can also create your own Roles to fine-tune users’ access to certain functionalities or objects in the interface.

 1. From the Permissions product, select Role from the left pane menu and click Create role.
 Note that you can also add Label to built-in roles.